marmelab/react-admin/docs/Actions.md

 };
 ```

 **Tip**: The `dataProvider` returned by the hook is actually a *wrapper* around your Data Provider.
 This wrapper updates the Redux store on success, and keeps track of the loading state.
-In case you don't want to update the Redux store (e.g. when implementing an autosave feature), you should access the raw, non-wrapper Data Provider from the `DataProviderContext`:
+In case you don't want to update the Redux store (e.g. when implementing an autosave feature), you should access the raw, non-wrapped Data Provider from the `DataProviderContext`:

 ```diff
 import * as React from 'react';